 P.1.
 Protecting Children

-Take particular care in the design of games that are likely to appeal to children and provide the necessary tools and information about content for parents, guardians and children to enable them to manage all aspects of their children’s enjoyment of games.
+Take particular care in the design of games that are likely to appeal to, or be accessed by, children and provide the necessary tools and information about gaming content for parents, guardians and children to enable them to manage all aspects of their children’s enjoyment of games.
+Take extra steps to understand the age of players and ensure age appropriate protections are in place in addition to complying with online safety laws such as the UK’s Online Safety Act and the EU’s Digital Services Act.

 P.2.
 Treating Consumers Fairly

-Deal with players as consumers in a fair manner at all times, in addition to complying with all relevant marketing, advertising and consumer protection law.
+Deal with players as consumers in a fair and transparent manner at all times and never mislead consumers or use aggressive sales practices.
+Provide players with clear, relevant information so they can make informed decisions, in addition to complying with all relevant marketing, advertising and consumer protection law.

 Accessible terms.
-Ensure that all terms and conditions with users are clear and accessible, including to children and other vulnerable users, and that they meet standards set by any relevant regulators.
+Ensure that terms and conditions with users contain all information required by law and are clear and accessible, including to children and other vulnerable users, and that they meet standards set by any relevant regulators.

 Fair enforcement of terms.
 Enforce terms and conditions effectively and consistently.

 Refund policy.
-Have a fair refund policy that takes into account a player’s individual circumstances, for example, if a child were to enter into unauthorized transactions on a parent’s credit card.
-(In the case of providers of game platforms, the refund policy will be the platform provider’s responsibility).
+Have a fair refund policy that complies with consumer laws and takes into account a player’s individual circumstances, for example, if a child were to enter into unauthorized transactions on a parent’s credit card.

 Complaints process.
-Establish and maintain a complaints and appeals process that is effective, easy to use, and provides users with timely, clear and transparent responses to complaints.
+Establish and maintain a complaints and appeals process that is in line with consumer law requirements, effective, easy to use, and provides users with timely, clear and transparent responses to complaints.

 Compliance with OFT principles.
 Adhere to the 8 principles relating to online games and in-app purchases published by the Office for Fair Trading (now the Competition and Markets Authority), which can be summarised as follows: